Sustainability Through The Greenest Region Compact

 - Promote public and sustainable transportation choices

 Village municipal services are divided into Village, Schools, Park, and Library boards and functions.
 The Village board provides life safety, transportation, water, and waste infrastructure.
 Winnetka also provides electrical power to the Village through the Illinois Municipal Energy Agency.
 A Village life-style is provided through a high performing municipal operation governed by a Village Manager and elected Trustees.
 Sustainable life styles are encouraged through ordinance, pricing, education, and expenditure of Village funds to facilitate stewardship and conservation.
 The Village has a standing Environmental and Forestry Commission with a dedicated staff liaison.
 The Village operates a safe, clean and efficient fleet through its in-house fleet services division and has in place an anti-idling policy for Village-owned vehicles.
-Details of goals and activities are found on the GRC2 Municipal Goals pages.

 Municipal Operations Goals